EduuardoPerez/course-of-ChatGPT-prompt-engineering-for-developer/README.md

 Large language models can perform various text analysis tasks, such as sentiment extraction, label extraction, and name extraction, without the need for separate models or extensive training and deployment processes, making application development faster and more efficient.

+In this class, we explore the concept of inferring with the help of large language models (LLMs).
+We delve into the capabilities of these models to analyze text, including tasks like extracting labels, names, and sentiment.
+Contrasting traditional machine learning workflows that involve separate models for each task, large language models demonstrate their speed and versatility by generating results based on prompts.
+We'll learn with various examples, such as sentiment analysis, emotion extraction, information extraction, topic inference, and zero-shot learning.
+The emphasis is on the efficiency and flexibility of using prompts to swiftly accomplish intricate natural language processing tasks.

 #### Requesting for the sentiment of a text

 ```plain